Kashyap98/comp383_miniproject/README.md

 Identify the args necessary for the smooth operation of this miniproject pipeline.

 `python controller.py -h`

+Run the sample data set with this command.
+Will not run in quiet mode.

+`python controller.py --name sample_test`

 #### Args:
 `--name [name]`: (Required) The name of your test folder and log file inside the folder. miniProject_[name]